bcjanecek/King_County_Residential_Real_Estate_Bargain_Hunting/README.md

 ### Shop in the Right Neighborhoods
 By conducting geographical analysis with the assistance of Tableau Public and using my intuition as a native Washtonian I was able to narrow down three particular areas of interest.
 Each of these areas is charming in its own way, a reasonable distance to business hubs, and has average to excellent public schools.
 I would highly recommend investigating these areas further.
 In no particular order, they are listed below.

 1. Snoqualmie / North Bend area (98065) - this is a beautiful area which is growing rapidly as the Seattle metro area expands.
-Prices are currently reasonable with a median home value of $222/sf.
+Prices are currently reasonable with a median home value of $223/sf.
 The area has a thirty minute commute to Redmond or Bellevue, and a thirty-five minute commute to downtown Seattle.
 2. Renton area (98056) - this is an area with reasonable commute times to multiple business hubs.
 The area has a twenty-one minute commute to Bellevue, a twenty-eight minute commute to Redmond, and a twenty-two minute commute to downtown Seattle.
-Median home prices are $222/sf.
+Median home prices are $221/sf.
 3. Kenmore area (98028) - this is another beatiful area with great views and reasonable commute times.
 The area is a twenty-seven minute commute to Redmond or Bellevue, and a thirty-five minute commute to Seattle.
 Median home prices are $239/sf.

 ![Median Home Value by Zip](median_home_value_by_zip.PNG)

 ## Final Regression Model
-In summary I am somewhat pleased with the final model though there are clearly unseen factors at play here which contribute to home valuation and have not been accounted for.
+In summary I am somewhat pleased with the final OLS simple linear regression model though there are clearly unseen factors at play here which contribute to home valuation and have not been accounted for.

 **The good**